 Session 6: Idea to Minimum Viable Product

-The session focused on aspiring entrepreneurs from the SCO Member States and providing them with mentorship and guidance on how to convert an idea into a minimum viable product.
+The session focused on aspiring entrepreneurs from the SCO Member States and provided them with mentorship and guidance on how to convert an idea into a minimum viable product.

 Session 7: Go-to-Market Strategy

-The session focused on the ingredients of a robust go-to-market strategy with an emphasis on internationalization for startups.
+The session focused on the ingredients of a robust go-to-market strategy with an emphasis on internationalisation for startups.

 Multilateral Incubator Programs